andre-d/organic/README.md

 .orgASM
 =======

-.orgASM is an assembler for the DCPU-16 architecture that supports the *.org* directive.
+.orgASM is an assembler for the DCPU-16 architecture that supports the **.org** directive.
 It is an incomplete assembler.
-Here's a (likely out of date) list of supported features:

-* Assembling all instructions
-* Labels
-* Listing output
-* Expression evaluation
-* Relative addressing

-*Planned Features*:

-* Macros
+It supports version 1.3 of the [DCPU specification](http://dcpu.com/highnerd/dcpu16_1_3.txt).  .orgASM also supports a number of advanced features, such as if statements, equates, relative addressing, and expression evalulation.
+It also runs on Windows, Linux, and Intel Macs (you may have limited success with PowerPC Macs).

+The only feature that remains to be implemented is macro support.

 Using .orgASM
 -------------